Located in the Coromandel region

 All Northern Coromandel campgrounds operate on a Pack In Pack Out policy.
 There are no facilities for waste disposal or recycling.
 The nearest waste transfer station is Hauraki Road, Coromandel.

 You should boil all water from Coromandel rivers, streams and campsites before drinking to eliminate any risk of infection from giardia.
-Waikawau Bay camp now has a filtered water system
+Waikawau Bay camp now has a filtered water system.
+But we recommend still boiling your water before you use it.

 All campgrounds have toilets.
 Campers may use their own chemical toilets.
 For health reasons, pit toilets are not allowed.